 1. Eat Right

 If you want to increase your test levels, you will have to stop eating junk food.
 Your diet and nutrition play a huge role in boosting your testosterone levels.
-You need to make sure you have your carbs, protein, and fats in the right quantities.
+You need to make sure you have your carbs, protein sources, and fats in the right quantities.

 Some people believe eating fats can reduce their T levels and completely remove it from their diets.
 Doing this can be counterproductive to your goal of increasing your test levels and building muscles.

 Cholesterol is another thing you need to have in your diet.
 Cholesterol is present in every cell of your body and plays an important role in producing hormones, digesting foods and producing vitamin D.